Headless Cards

 The onError callback receives a code value.
 Use it to handle specific failure scenarios:

 A successful response returns the full order details with redirectUrl.
+Continue with the Open the redirectUrl in a browser or WebView step below.

 Open the redirectUrl in a browser or WebView